aspose-total/Aspose.Total-Products/total/en/java/conversion/pcl-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PCL to XAML" h2="Export PCL to XAML via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PCL to XAML within any Java J2SE, J2EE, or J2ME application.
+This suite of components is designed to provide a comprehensive set of tools for developers to quickly and easily convert PCL to XAML.

+The first step in the process is to use Aspose.PDF for Java to export PCL to PPTX.
+This component provides a powerful set of features that enable developers to quickly and easily convert PCL to PPTX.
+It also provides a range of features that enable developers to customize the output, such as setting the page size, orientation, and margins.

+Once the PCL has been converted to PPTX, the next step is to use Aspose.Slides for Java PowerPoint Processing API to convert PPTX to XAML.
+This component provides a comprehensive set of features that enable developers to quickly and easily convert PPTX to XAML.
+It also provides a range of features that enable developers to customize the output, such as setting the page size, orientation, and margins.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PCL to XAML within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PCL to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to XAML.
+In conclusion, Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PCL to XAML within any Java J2SE, J2EE, or J2ME application.
+It provides a powerful set of features that enable developers to quickly and easily convert PCL to PPTX, and then convert PPTX to XAML.
+It also provides a range of features that enable developers to customize the output, such as setting the page size, orientation, and margins.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}